-Compliance/Educational Purchase System and Inventory Audits
+Compliance/Educational Purchases and Inventory Audits

-I. Compliance Purchase System
+I. Compliance Purchases

 - a.
 The Utah State Agency's compliance purchase system is a covert, onsite investigation.
 A Program representative who poses as a participant, parent or caretaker of an infant or child participant, or proxy, transacts one or more food instruments or cash-value benefits, but does not reveal during the visit that he or she is a program representative.
-A compliance purchase is defined as two to negative or three compliance purchases with redeeming WIC checks food instruments using an investigative individual posing as a WIC participant in order to verify and document WIC Program abuse or fraud.
 The investigative agent will attempt to obtain evidence that the vendor will allow a WIC Program violation or fraud to be committed at that location.
 Vendors selected for investigation will be based on high risk PRIORITIES I V (redemption analysis findings, monitoring, complaints, etc.) or at random.
 State Agency violation points or sanctions may be imposed. - b.
 Based on the type of violation, statistical and financial significance of the violation and criteria for investigations, the WIC State office shall decide whether any type of purchase investigation will be performed prior to authorizing such investigations, and whether an educational purchase (performed with the vendor's/store manager's prior knowledge) may precede compliance purchasing.
 Local WIC agencies cannot initiate covert investigations of WIC vendors (including, but not limited to the actual purchase of WIC products at the vendor location) without written approval from the State Agency.